ewalldo/Packages-Project/Assets/Tween/README.md

 - 1.4: Add TweenParameters and ShakeParameters classes
 - 1.4.1: Change default values for local transform to be true
 - 1.5: Add extra options to group tweens
+- 1.5.1: Fixed issue with looping not resetting

 ## 3 - Features <a name="features"/>
 - Offers the possibility of "tween" many types of components.